brickbazooka9/Entrepreneur_CW1/README.md

 ##### Contingency Plan for Regulatory Changes

-1) If regulations on AI pricing are tightened
+1) If regulations on AI pricing are tightened:
    We will revise our AI pricing process to comply with new regulations under the guidance of the auditing agency.

-2) If regulations on foreign investors are tightened We will shift our focus to investors in the UK and EU.
+2) If regulations on foreign investors are tightened:
+   We will shift our focus to investors in the UK and EU.
 Additionally, we will consider expanding our services to emerging markets with lower regulatory risks.